Old Ordnance Survey Maps of London

 These detailed maps maps normally cover an area of about one and a half miles by one mile.
 Each map includes an introduction.

-The Essex maps link up with those for London to form a major series for the Greater London area.
+The London maps link up with those for Essex to form a major series for the Greater London area.
 They

 are available through our On-line Mapshop

 Here are the details of maps for Snaresbrook: